-Moving to feasibility, the Standing Committee proceeded to discuss the feasibility criterion.
+During the meeting on July 19, 2021 (Day 3), the Standing Committee proceeded to discuss the feasibility criterion.
 The Standing Committee did not raise any concerns, although one comment was made about the process of chart abstraction being prone to errors.
 The co-chair clarified that data had been gathered on this measure for many years.
 It was also clarified that some data are collected from electronic fields, while others are manually abstracted from charts; in addition, it was also noted that the measure developer collects subscription fees.

-The Standing Committee raised no concerns regarding the use and usability criteria.
+The use criterion was discussed next.
 This measure is currently being used in a CMS accountability program and for quality improvement within the American College of Radiology (ACR) registries for public reporting.
-The Standing Committee did not identify any potential harm based on the measure's use and voted to pass the measure on the use and usability criteria.
+The Standing Committee raised no concerns on use.